Ford flathead V8 engine: Block

 One of the most important innovations in the Ford flathead V8 was the casting of the crankcase and all 8 cylinders in one engine block.
 This level of monobloc design for V-8 blocks had been accomplished before, but it had never seen mass production.
 Making it practical for the latter was an example of the production development needed to bring a V8 engine to the widely affordable segment of the market.
 Most V engines of the time had multiple cylinder blocks bolted to a common crankcase (itself a separate casting).
 At most, each bank of the V was an integral block, but many V engines had four- or even six-cylinder blocks, with cylinders cast in pairs or triples.
 Like most other engine blocks of the 20th century, it was cast iron; but the foundry practice (e.g., workflows, materials handling) was a revolutionary advancement in the mass production of castings.
 Charles E. Sorensen lived up to his longtime nickname at Ford, "Cast-Iron Charlie", by leading this revolution to bring Ford's first V8 to market.

 As with any V8, the block was relatively light for the displacement supported.
 The cooling jacket reaches down to the bottom dead center, which is unusually low.
 American engineers at the time believed this would improve the piston cooling.
 The bottom of the block formed the parting line for the main bearing caps.
 The most complex part of the block was the exhaust passage routing.
 The exhaust valves were on the inside of the V and exhaust flow was initially downward and passed around the cylinders through the water jacket to exit on the outside of the cylinder block.
 The routing of the exhaust through the water jacket put an extremely heavy load on the cooling system and led to frequent overheating, especially on early models, if the cooling system was not maintained.
 Somewhat primitive water pumps used until the advent of the 1948 8RT and 1949 8BA models also contributed to the overheating problem.
 The space for the exhaust flow was also somewhat restricted, so the exhaust passages were tall and narrow in some locations.
 The gas flow past the rough sand castings could be greatly improved by polishing the passages.
 In early blocks, some cylinder walls were extremely thin due to cores shifting during casting.

 Bearings

 The engines built from 1932 to 1935 had poured main bearings which required skill and machine shop equipment to overhaul.
-Part of the 1936 production and all production from 1937 to the end of flathead V8 production had both replaceable shell main bearings and connecting rod inserts (unlike the contemporary GM products), enabling straightforward and low cost rebuilding, another reason why the Ford was a favorite of amateur mechanics.
+Part of the 1936 production and all production from 1937 to the end of flathead V8 production had both replaceable shell main bearings and connecting rod inserts, enabling straightforward and low cost rebuilding, another reason why the Ford was a favorite of amateur mechanics.
 These shell main bearings are made of a cadmium silver alloy.